Investing mutual fund SEBI AMFI AMC SIP UTI asset management India regulation NAV

 The introduction of mandatory direct plans from 1 January 2013 created a separate, lower-expense class for every scheme, enabling cost-conscious investors and Registered Investment Advisers (RIAs) to bypass commission-paying intermediaries.
 SEBI’s scheme categorisation and rationalisation circular of October 2017 (effective from April 2018) required all AMCs to limit their offerings to defined categories with standardised investment mandates, reducing the total number of schemes while clarifying comparative benchmarking.

-The Covid-19 pandemic period (2020–2021) brought a stress test: Franklin Templeton wound up six debt schemes in April 2020 citing redemption pressures, triggering significant regulatory scrutiny of liquidity risk management in open-ended debt funds.
+The Covid-19 pandemic period (2020 to 2021) brought a stress test: Franklin Templeton wound up six debt schemes in April 2020 citing redemption pressures, triggering significant regulatory scrutiny of liquidity risk management in open-ended debt funds.
 SEBI subsequently tightened liquidity norms for debt mutual funds, including mandatory deployment of swing pricing mechanisms.

 Regulatory framework